-I am currently working on a book manuscript, Victims and Veterans: Memory, Nationalism, and Human Rights in Post-Conflict Timor-Leste.
-Victims and Veterans examines the politics of memory of the brutal 24-year Indonesian occupation of Timor-Leste.
-Data for this book comes from work and long-term ethnographic fieldwork in Timor-Leste.
-My engagement with Timor-Leste began in 2002 when I worked at Timor-Leste’s truth commission as a human rights lawyer before beginning my Ph.D.
+Her current book manuscript, Victims and Veterans: Memory, Nationalism, and Human Rights in Post-Conflict Timor-Leste, examines the politics of memory of the 24-year Indonesian occupation of Timor-Leste.
+Data for the book comes from work and long-term ethnographic fieldwork in Timor-Leste, beginning in 2002 (when she first went to Timor to intern as a human rights lawyer at Timor's truth commission, the CAVR).

-Some of the grants, awards, and fellowships I have received to conduct my research (including national and international grants) include the following: Charlotte W. Newcombe Doctoral Dissertation Fellowship; Wenner-Gren Foundation Dissertation Fieldwork Grant; University of California San Diego President’s Dissertation Writing Fellowship; Dan David Prize Scholarship (for Studies on History and Memory); University of California Institute on Global Conflict and Cooperation Dissertation Fellowship; University of California Sam Diego Center for Humanities Dissertation Writing Fellowship; and University of California Pacific Rim Advanced Graduate Research Fellowship.
+Some of the grants, awards, and fellowships Amy has received to conduct her research include the following: a Charlotte W. Newcombe Doctoral Dissertation Fellowship; a Wenner-Gren Foundation Dissertation Fieldwork Grant; a University of California San Diego President’s Dissertation Writing Fellowship; a Dan David Prize Scholarship (for Studies on History and Memory); a University of California Institute on Global Conflict and Cooperation Dissertation Fellowship; a University of California Sam Diego Center for Humanities Dissertation Writing Fellowship; and a University of California Pacific Rim Advanced Graduate Research Fellowship.

-My research and teaching are highly interdisciplinary, spanning the fields of international human rights and humanitarian law, anthropology, sociology, history, political science, genocide studies, and global studies.
+Amy Rothschild's research and teaching are highly interdisciplinary, spanning the fields of anthropology, sociology, history, human rights, and genocide studies.

-At IC, I teach courses on law, justice, human rights, memory, genocide, and interdisciplinary legal research.
+At IC Amy teaches courses on law, justice, human rights, genocide, and qualitative research methods.